jabrena/developer-guides/docs/guides/authorization.md

 | `client_id`       | The `API Key` for the application     |
 | `client_secret`   | The `API Secret` for the application  |

-We also need to specify the type of the request using the `content-type` HTTP header with the value `application/x-www-form-urlencoded`.
+Specify the type of the request using the `content-type` HTTP header with the value `application/x-www-form-urlencoded`.

-The following example uses `cURL` to request a new token, sending the body and the headers as described:
+The following example uses `cURL` to request a new token:

 ```bash
 curl "https://test.api.amadeus.com/v1/security/oauth2/token" \